-The term "manufacturing asset" means any building, plant or machinery acquired, contracted for or brought into use by a company which will mainly be used by that company in South Africa for the purposes of carrying on an industrial project of that company within South Africa, and which will qualify for a deduction under section 12C(1)(a), $13^{33}$ or 13quat.
+The term "manufacturing asset" means any building, plant or machinery acquired, contracted for or brought into use by a company which will mainly be used by that company in South Africa for the purposes of carrying on an industrial project of that company within South Africa, and which will qualify for a deduction under section 12C(1)(a), $13^{31}$ or 13quat.

 The taxpayer is not limited on the number of manufacturing assets in respect of which an additional allowance may be claimed, nor does section 12I specify that all the manufacturing assets need to be on the same premises.
-The assets must still meet the requirements of section 12I and qualify as a "manufacturing asset".